ayonli/jsext/README.md

 IO-intensive tasks such as handling HTTP requests, always prefer `cluster` module for that kind of purpose.

-**Remarks**

-For error instances, only the following types are guaranteed to be sent and received properly between threads.
+**NOTE:** For error instances, only the following types are guaranteed to be sent and received properly between threads.

 - `Error`
 - `EvalError`